 - Eating disorders

-Ayahuasca is a concentrated liquid usually made by prolonged heating or boiling of the Banisteriopsis caapi vine with the leaves of the Psychotria viridis shrub.
-However, it can be made with any plant containing DMT brewed, with one having MAO inhibiting abilities.
+Ayahuasca is a concentrated liquid usually made by prolonged heating or boiling the Banisteriopsis caapi vine with the leaves of the Psychotria viridis shrub.
+However, it can be made with any plant containing DMT and one with MAO-inhibiting abilities.

-There can be a variety of other plants included in the brew for different traditional, religious and medical purposes.
+Various other plants can be added to the brew for different traditional, religious, and medical purposes.